 Searches Only Within the URL

-Note: From the Advanced Search page, you can perform this type of search without using url:.
+Note: From the Advanced Search page, you can perform this type of search without using url: (by selecting the "In the URL Only" option).

 Searches Only Within the Title

-If you want to search for a particular phrase within a document title, such as 2950, type title:2950 in the search box.
+If you want to search for a particular term within a web page title, such as 2950, type title:2950 in the search box.

-Note: From the Advanced Search page, you can perform this type of search without using title:.
+Note: From the Advanced Search page, you can select the "In the Page Title Only" option and perform this type of search without using title:.

 Search System Suggestions

 Cisco.com Search offers suggestions as you enter the query term in the search box.
 If you select the relevant suggestion, the system displays the search results for that suggestion.
-This feature is available in the search box at the upper right corner of the page and in the search box on the search results page.
+This feature is available in the search box at the upper-right corner of the page and in the search box on the Search Results page.
+The presented suggestions contain search term text as it is entered.

 If your search term has an associated synonym, Cisco.com Search offers that synonym as a clickable suggested option.